MikeDigitize/JSFundamentals/README.md

 ```

 The function <code>percentage</code> calculates the percentage of a number.
 The percentage is determined by the value of the argument it accepts.
 Its return value however is not the calculated answer - how could it be, at this point there is no value to calculate against - it is a function.
-It is this returned function that accepts the value to calculate a percentage of.
+It is this returned function that accepts a value to calculate the percentage of.

 What has happened is the returned function has closed over the scope of its parent.
-At compilation time the value of percent is undefined, but this doesn't matter - the returned function still has access to its reference through scope.
-This is a powerful technique.
-It's often referred to as partial application or currying and allow functions like percentage to be re-used again and again.
+At compilation time the value of <code>percent</code> is undefined, but this doesn't matter - the returned function still has access to its reference through scope.
+When the percentage function is called the value it gets called with defines <code>percent</code>, essentially pre-loading the returned function with one of the two values needed to make the calculation.
+Now when the returned function is called, it calculates the pre-loaded percent of the value it's passed.
+This technique is often referred to as partial application or currying and allows functions like percentage to be re-used over and over producing new functions pre-loaded with different values.

 ```javascript
 var vat = percentage(20);